vzhovtyuk/docker-basic-course/8_networking.md

 * none (completely isolates a container from the host and other containers)
 * third-party network plugins

-In our basic course we`ll cover only the bridge docker network driver.
+In our basic course we`ll cover only the bridge docker network driver practically.

 2.)
 Creating a network.